kw3ku/Data-Cleaning-Preprocessing-with_R/README.md

 # Data Cleaning and Preprocessing Project
+## 🧹 Cleaning Healthcare Data in R
+### *Synthetic EHR Error Detection, Preprocessing & Validation*

 ## Overview
+R Data Cleaning Toolkit: Handling Missing Data, Outliers & Dates in Healthcare.
 This project involves generating synthetic patient data and performing data cleaning and preprocessing tasks in R. The goal is to create a clean and consistent dataset for further analysis.

 ## Data Generation